AdobeDocs/platform-learn.en/help/data-collection/tags/overview-and-create-a-property.md

 ---
-title: Tags overview and create properties
+title: Tags overview and create a property
 description: Get a quick overview of tags in Adobe Experience Platform Data Collection and learn how to create new properties to house the code for your site.
 original-url: https://experienceleague.adobe.com/docs/core-services-learn/tutorials/launch-web/launch-overview-and-creating-properties.html
 feature: Tags